August 31st

 Looks are deceptive!

-Flowers of a mango tree are small.
+The flowers of a mango tree are small.
 Discouraged, one tears them all down and plants palāśā plants, expecting big fruit.
-The palāśā bear big fiery red flowers that have no fragrance.
-(This tree is commonly called as 'flame of the forest'.)
-He will only be disappointed at harvest time because the palāśā plant bears no fruit and its flowers do not have fragrance either.
-Now, that's a bad deal! :(
+The palāśā bear big fiery red flowers.
+Hence this tree is commonly called the 'flame of the forest'.
+He will only be disappointed at harvest time because the palāśā plant bears no fruit and its flowers do not have fragrance either!
+Now, that's a bad deal!!

 Similar are life's scenarios.
-One often falls prey for tentative returns or greed.
-But on a longer run, he will incur major losses.
-One also falls for the illusion of the materialistic pleasures of the world and destroys all the sātvika bhāvas he has imbibed.
+One often falls prey to tentative returns or greed.
+But in the long run, he will incur major losses.
+One also falls for the illusion of the materialistic pleasures of the world and destroys all the sātvika bhāvas that he has imbibed.
 He runs after impermanent and volatile possessions and ultimately loses sight of better and more important goals in life.

-Do not lose sight of the destination by giving in to the distractions of the journey!!
+Do not lose sight of the destination by giving in to the distractions along the journey!!

 pada vigrahaH: